"In my defense, only three hours on Instagram": Designing Toward Digital Self-Awareness and Wellbeing: Discussion

 \subsection{Limitations and Future Directions}

 Although our study provides important insights into how lightweight self-reflective interventions can support digital self-awareness, it has limitations, which also suggest interesting future directions.
+This study involved a short, preliminary deployment to generate formative insights and did not include a control or comparison condition.
+While we acknowledge that this limits causal claims about the tool's effects, the study was not intended as a controlled experiment.
+Instead, our goal was to examine early usability, acceptability, and feasibility during a short (two-week) real-world deployment.
+A more rigorous controlled evaluation---such as a randomized field trial with a more functional prototype---will be an important next step to systematically assess the tool's impact on behavioral or psychosocial outcomes.
+Such a study design will also help disentangle the effects of confounding and latent external factors, such as self-monitoring~\cite{snyder1979self} and novelty effects~\cite{elston2021novelty}.
 Our study was limited to U.S. college students (25 participants, 20 completing).
 This modest sample yielded valuable insights but constrains generalizability.
-Different populations use and interpret technologies in varied ways, and future work should scale to larger and more diverse groups—including adolescents, working professionals, and older adults---to examine whether reflective scaffolds resonate across and between these groups and what design adaptations may be needed.
+Different populations use and interpret technologies in varied ways, and future work should scale to larger and more diverse groups---including adolescents, working professionals, and older adults---to examine whether reflective scaffolds resonate across and between these groups and what design adaptations may be needed.

 Further, our intervention was short-term and exploratory.
 A two-week deployment allowed us to capture meaningful shifts in emotional wellbeing, but longer-term longitudinal studies are needed to understand whether reflective practices lead to durable changes in digital habits and wellbeing.
 We also note the potential influence of novelty and observer effects~\cite{shin2019beyond,saha2024observer}---participants may have been immediately influenced by their awareness of using a new tool and by being observed, with social desirability potentially shaping how they monitored their smartphone use during the study.
 In addition, as \ws{} was deployed as a lightweight probe rather than a polished system, technical glitches and usability issues may have shaped participants' experiences and evaluations.
+Using platform-default app categories introduces potential mismatches in how our participants used certain applications and how they were characterized (\textit{e.g.,} Instagram is categorized as Social Media while, for a content creator, it might in fact be a Productivity tool).
+We attempted to ameliorate this issue by capturing any such potential mismatches through our daily reflections and interviews.
 Iterating on design fidelity and integrating reflection more seamlessly into daily routines could enhance engagement and reduce friction.

 Finally, our study inspires a broader and deeper consideration of how digital wellbeing is interpreted and measured.
 While our intervention's scope was limited to screen time as a proxy for digital use, which---while useful as a baseline---overlooks important nuances such as the quality of digital content, the emotional tone of interactions, and the social or contextual settings of technology use.
 Our findings also underscore the need to account for personal and contextual factors that shape how individuals engage with technologies.
 Future interventions that incorporate these dimensions can move beyond simplistic measures of time spent, enabling value-sensitive designs that foreground how technology use aligns with personal goals, emotions, and social contexts.